 - Nationality: British

-Why did you decide to study MEng, BEng Chemical and Nuclear Engineering at the University of Leeds?
+Why did you decide to study Chemical and Nuclear Engineering at the University of Leeds?

-The laboratory work we've done across the three years I've been at the university has been the most enjoyable part of my studying.
+The laboratory work has been the most enjoyable part of my studying.
 It's nice to have hands-on experience related to the concepts taught in lectures, and carrying out experiments and writing up the lab reports really helps to consolidate what you've been taught.
-The best thing about studying at the university in general has definitely been the variety of activities on offer I've been a member of lots of societies whilst I've been here and it's a great way to make new friends and pick up new hobbies.
+The best thing about the university has definitely been the variety of activities on offer.
+I've been a member of lots of societies while I've been here and it's a great way to make new friends and pick up new hobbies.

-Every year so far we've undertaken at least one chemical and nuclear-related project.
+Every year so far, we've undertaken at least one chemical and nuclear-related project.
 This year, for the BEng design project, a small group of us were tasked with designing part of a nuclear fuel reprocessing plant.
-It was a really challenging project as there are so many different things to consider when designing the process and each piece of equipment individually, but at the same time the challenge is refreshing as it gives you a chance to draw together all of the basic concepts you learn in the first two years of the course.
+It was a really challenging project as there are so many different things to consider when designing the process and each piece of equipment individually.
+However, the challenge is also refreshing as it gives you a chance to draw together all of the basic concepts you learn in the first two years of the course.

-All of my projects have been heavily related to the nuclear industry, and in first year my group were given a project involving the conversion of uranium ore to a material called uranium yellowcake which can then be enriched for use within nuclear processes.
+All of my projects have been heavily related to the nuclear industry.
+In first year, my group were given a project involving the conversion of uranium ore to a material called uranium yellowcake, which can then be enriched for use within nuclear processes.
 In second year, our project involved the conversion of uranyl nitrate into uranium trioxide, which can again be used within enrichment.
 The projects undertaken have been really useful in gaining an idea of the kind of thing you may be expected to do within the nuclear industry!

-It's a very student-orientated city, since there are so many universities and colleges here, so there's always something going on!
-It's cheap to live in, and the city centre, campus and the student areas here are so close together it's really easy to get around.
-There are alot of shops, bars and restaurants around and it's also close to lots of other places - an hour away from Manchester and 25 minutes from York on the train - if you fancy a change.
+It's a very student-orientated city.
+As there are so many universities and colleges here, there's always something going on!
+It's cheap to live in and the city centre, campus and the student areas are close together so it's really easy to get around.
+There is a lot of shops, bars and restaurants around and it's also close to lots of other places – an hour away from Manchester and 25 minutes from York on the train – if you fancy a change.

 What are your ambitions for the future?

-The department have been really good at making things relevant to a future in industry - we do group project work from year 1 which gets you used to working in a team, on different projects, as you would have to in industry.
-I've also been on a few field trips since first year, out to plants such as Drax power station and Sellafield Ltd in Cumbria, which provide a good talking point in interviews and give a good insight into the specific industry - which is helpful for anyone not sure what kind of job they want to work in yet.
+The department have been really good at making things relevant to a future in industry.
+We do group project work from year one, which gets you used to working in a team.
+I've also been on a few field trips since first year – out to plants such as Drax Power Station and Sellafield Ltd in Cumbria – which provide a good talking point in interviews and give a good insight into the specific industry.
+This is helpful for anyone who isn’t sure what kind of job they want to work in yet.

 What would you say to students coming to do the same course?

 Enjoy it, but work hard!
-The course is challenging but is also really interesting, and at the end of it the degree is really valuable.
-With an engineering degree, there are so many things you can do upon graduation, either working in industry or deviating and taking another career path - for example, I know a few people graduating this year that are going to work for big financial companies.
-There's also time for you to get involved with societies and sports clubs, so take full advantage of them - the university union has an enormous selection of societies, and there's definitely something for everyone.
+The course is challenging but also really interesting.
+At the end of it, the degree is really valuable.
+With an engineering degree, there are so many things you can do upon graduation – either working in industry or deviating and taking another career path.
+There's also time for you to get involved with societies and sports clubs, so take full advantage of them.
+The university union has an enormous selection of societies and there's definitely something for everyone.